ISISNeutronMuon/MDANSE/Doc/pages/fca.rst

-If the Fourier transforms of the signals :math:`A(k)` and :math:`B(k)` as well as the inverse transform in :math:numref:`eq:s_fft` are computed by FFT,
+If the Fourier transforms of the signals :math:`A(k)` and :math:`B(k)` as well as the inverse transform in :math:numref:`eqn-fca8` are computed by FFT,
 $S_{AB}(m)$ can be computed by $\propto N_t\log_2(N_t)$ instead of
 $\propto N_t^2$ multiplications.
 It is sometimes said that the FFT}
 method induces spurious correlations.
-We emphasize that this is only the case if the time series $a(k)$ and $b(k)$ are not properly extended, as indicated in Eqs. :math:numref:`eq:a` and :math:numref:`eq:b`.
-The FFT method and the direct scheme :math:numref:`eq:dacf` give, apart from round-off errors, *identical results*.
+We emphasize that this is only the case if the time series $a(k)$ and $b(k)$ are not properly extended, as indicated in Eqs. :math:numref:`eqn-fca4`.
+The FFT method and the direct scheme :math:numref:`eqn-fca2` give, apart from round-off errors, *identical results*.

 In many cases not only the computation of a correlation function is